Data Privacy & Cookie Policy

 Right to Object to How We Use Your Personal Information for Direct Marketing Purposes

-You can request that we change the manner in which we contact you for marketing purposes.
+Under the laws mentioned above, if applicable, you can request that we change the manner in which we contact you for marketing purposes.

 You can request that we not transfer your personal information to unaffiliated third parties for the purposes of direct marketing or any other purposes.